Last Updated: 11/3/22

 12 years old!
 That filter replaced an old Penguin 160 on 9/14/02 since the motor was

-Lid and Lighting - Glass lid with double strip light holding two 20W fluorescent Triton bulbs
+Lid and Lighting - Glass lid with Aqueon Modular LED 30" aquarium light with three removable "bulbs".
+I changed to the LED lamps in June of 2020.
+Formerly, the tank had a double strip light holding two 20W fluorescent plant bulbs

 Gravel - Natural colored gravel on top of a one inch layer of Flourite (about 10 pounds)